Priority, Cut, If-Then-Else and Exception Handling in Logic Programming: Conclusion

 \section{Conclusion}

-In this paper, we have considered an extension to Prolog with SCD goals.
-This extension allows goals of the form $G_0 \add G_1$ where $G_0, G_1$ are goals.
-These goals are particularly useful for specifying exception handling in Prolog, making Prolog more versatile.
+In this paper, we have considered an extension to Prolog with PSD goals and PSC clauses.
+These goals and clauses are particularly useful for specifying priority, cut, if-then-else and exception handling in Prolog, making Prolog more versatile.

-In the near future, we plan to investigate the connection between our execution model and Japaridze's Computability Logic(CL)\cite{Jap03,Jap08}.
-CL is a new semantic platform for reinterpreting logic as a theory of tasks.
-Formulas in CL stand for instructions that can carry out some tasks.
-We plan to investigate whether our operational semantics is sound and complete with respect to the semantics of CL.